ssh gu=<gatewayusername>@<username>@<server>@<scb>

 Add sshPublicKey to the Optional field.
 Click Finish.

 Figure 341: Create New Schema Class — screen 1

 Expand Classes and select User.
 Right-click User and select Properties.
 Navigate to Relationship > Auxiliary Classes, click Add Class and add the ldapPublicKey class.
 Click Apply.

 The next step is to map the public keys to users.
 This is not possible in a user editor, use a low-level LDAP utility instead.

 Add ADSI Edit as a snap-in to MMC.

 Search for the user in the tree, right-click on it and select Properties.
 All attributes can be edited there, so sshPublicKey too.
 Add the public keys to the Active Directory users.

-It may happen that sshPublicKey is not visible in ADSI Edit.
+NOTE: It may happen that sshPublicKey is not visible in ADSI Edit.
 To make sshPublicKey visible, complete the procedure described in section

 Create a usermapping policy where you will set those groups from the Active Directory who can become root.
 For details on creating usermapping policies, see Configuring usermapping policies.
 In this scenario, only a few important details will be highlighted.